 There were no beds available for me, so I stayed in the ER for 2 nights.
 One of the ER rooms was like a wind tunnel room and had a hazmat decontamination room attached to it.
 So noisy, didn’t care.
 Hours would roll by, I didn’t care.
 I didn’t have the energy to care.

 No supplements allowed!
 Hmmm, how was I supposed to get better then?
-Well, it just so turned out that my new friend Jane from West Berkeley Wellness had a new product that hadn’t been released yet specifically for COVID.
+Well, it just so turned out that a new friend of mine had a new product that hadn’t been released yet specifically for COVID.
 Jeff had brought me a bag with my brush and a change of clothes and smuggled it into the waistband of my sweats.

 It’s a botanical nasal oil that really worked!
 I noticed a 35% improvement just after 2 doses.
 I was happy to become part of their case study too, BTW! 😉